google/skia/site/dev/chrome/multi_repo_trybots.md

 Try the patch
 -------------
-After committing a \<chromium>/src/DEPS or \<chromium>/src/patch/ change locally, 'git cl upload' can be used in the usual way.
-Be sure to add 'COMMIT=false' to the issue description to avoid accidentally checking it in.
+After committing a \<chromium>/src/DEPS or \<chromium>/src/patch/ change locally, `git cl upload` can be used in the usual way.
+Be sure to add `COMMIT=false` to the issue description to avoid accidentally checking it in.